valkey-io/valkey-doc/topics/modules-intro.md

 * Introduction to Valkey modules (this file).
 An overview about Valkey Modules system and API.
 It's a good idea to start your reading here.
 * [Implementing native data types](modules-native-types.md) covers the implementation of native data types into modules.
 * [Blocking operations](modules-blocking-ops.md) shows how to write blocking commands that will not reply immediately, but will block the client, without blocking the Valkey server, and will provide a reply whenever will be possible.
-* [Valkey modules API reference](modules-api-ref.md) is generated from module.c top comments of RedisModule functions.
+* [Valkey modules API reference](modules-api-ref.md) is generated from module.c top comments of ValkeyModule functions.
 It is a good reference in order to understand how each function works.

 Valkey modules make it possible to extend Valkey functionality using external modules, rapidly implementing new Valkey commands with features